 If you have a good camera, have a great personality, and have an eye for how to take great pictures then this might be something for you to look into.
 Rates vary widely depending on what you offer but generally start around $75 for a small session and one outfit to up over $1500 for weddings!
 With no experience you would want to start small and grow from there.

-This can range from fixing electronics to lawn mowers and appliances.
+This business can include fixing electronics to lawn mowers and appliances.
 You name it and there will be someone out there who needs it fixed.
 Many charge a service call fee just for showing up and then a the repair would include parts and labor.

 7. Painting Business